COALAIP/specs/coala-ip/README.md

           then make valid claims in my name?
     - When saving data into an immutable ledger, do we even need a RightsAssignment?
 A RightsAssignment could just be the transfer of a (divided) Right (very much like the SPOOL protocol)

+    - Updated opinion: A RightsAssignment is a transfer on a ledger.
+It can contain contract data, a cryptocondition could be used to model an accept/reject state for example

+## Future

+This specification outlined how the LCC Framework can be used to define an RDF ontology on top of immutable data stores to manage digital rights.
+As the goal is to make rights modeling an open international standard and implement the outcome there is a number of events that need to follow this specification, which are outlined here in sequential order:

+- Define a working RDF schema based on this specification
+- Include or build open source communities around it
+- Using the RDF schema, implement this specification
+- Identify a standards commite to send this to
+- Take the RDF schema, take the proposed transformations here and put them in a format of a standard proposal

+Thanks for reading!